 Those who are in Christ are in Israel.

 Not only that, but we are also Israel because we are part of the body of Jesus.
 Paul affirms this in Galatians 6:16, by calling Christ-followers “Israel.”
-Finally, in the verses below it couldn’t be made more clear:
+Finally, in the verses below, it couldn’t be made clearer:

 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.